allanlasser/poe/README.md

 - To run tests without linting, run `npm run mocha`.
 - To run linting without tests, run `npm run lint`.

+If you took the suggestion to install Yarn, then you can also use `yarn test`, `yarn run mocha`, and `yarn run lint`.
+It's a little nicer than the standard `npm` interface.

+For more on running tests, check out the README file in the `/test` directory.

 ### Scaffold

 Feathers has a powerful command line interface.
 Here are a few things it can do: